Best time to visit Mexico

 The Yucatan

 The Yucatan has a tropical climate.
 As a result, there are two major seasons: the wet season from June to October (with high temperatures), and the dry season from December to March, which is also milder.
 Visiting the Yucatan in September and October is best avoided, as this is hurricane season.
-Lastly, be aware that in the Yucatan, the weather will always be warmer and will feel more stifling if you venture inland.
+Lastly, be aware that in the Yucatan, the weather will always be warmer and feel more stifling if you venture inland.

 The Sierra Tarahumara